Cerro Chao: Geology

-Cerro Chao, also named Cerros de Chao, Chao lava or Chao volcano, is located in the volcanic front of the Central Volcanic Zone of the Andes, between the older Paniri and Cerro del León andesitic stratovolcanoes.
+Cerro Chao, also named Cerros de Chao, Chao lava, Chao volcano, or Chao dacite is located in the volcanic front of the Central Volcanic Zone of the Andes, between the older Paniri and Cerro del León andesitic stratovolcanoes.
 The Central Volcanic Zone is one of the three volcanic belts in the Andes.
 Chao is also known as Echao.

 The region is dominated by the Altiplano–Puna volcanic complex, where about 15000 km3 of ignimbrites were emplaced during the past 25 million years.
 Flare-ups took place 11, 8.4, 5.5, 4 and 2.5 million years ago, with a minor flare-up 1 million years ago; volcanism is currently in a low-output phase where lava domes and stratovolcanoes of andesitic composition are being emplaced.
 Activity is controlled by fault zones, some of these linked to the Pastos Grandes caldera.
 Neighbouring volcanoes with similar characteristics to Cerro Chao include Cerro Chanca/Pabellon, Cerro Chascon–Runtu Jarita complex, Cerro Chillahuita and La Torta.
 Cerro Chao lies within a northwest-running belt of volcanoes known as the San Pedro-Linzor volcanic chain, some of them over 6000 m high, of which San Pedro has historical activity.
 Cerro Chao is the largest such silicic lava flow known.

 The eruption is intriguing both in terms of the viscosity of the erupted lavas and its effusive nature.
 Conventional lava flows increase in viscosity with increasing crystal content; however Chao lava flows were erupted with similar viscosities and yield strengths as silicic domes.
 The formation of a lava flow instead of a lava dome may have been influenced by the formation of a carapace on the flow and the steep slopes the flows initially formed on; the late Chao III flow formed on the very gentle slope left by the previous Chao I and Chao II flows and shows some lava dome characteristics.